aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/defining-routes/index.md

 :::info

 The `/extensions/` prefix is used to avoid conflicts with built-in routes.
-From Vendure v2.2.0 it is possible to customize this prefix using the `prefix` property.
+From Deenruv v2.2.0 it is possible to customize this prefix using the `prefix` property.
 See the section on [overriding built-in routes](#overriding-built-in-routes) for more information.

 :::